leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab1-prepare-network-and-iam/lab1-prepare-network-and-iam.md

      ![Compartments OCI Navigation Menu](./images/oci-compartments-menu.png " ")

-    Navigate to the compartment in which you want to create the new compartment:
+    Navigate to the Compartment in which you want to create the new Compartment:

     * To create the Compartment in the tenancy (root compartment), click Create Compartment.
     * Otherwise, click through the hierarchy of compartments until you reach the detail page of the Compartment in which you want to create the Compartment.
 On the Compartment Details page, click Create Compartment.